ruchitaparmar/CUBENTS/README.md

-# Mathematics

-This project consists of a web application which is a comprehensive utility board.
-It comes with a built in equation parser to write mathematical equations in the correct format.
-It also includes a text editor.
-Shapes can also be added.
-All these elements can also be animated.
-The created activity can then be saved and played.
+CUBENTS: Comprehensive Utility Board for EquatioN Text and Shapes

+This a web application consisting of a smart white board with an inbuilt equation parser and customizable shapes and text boxes all of which can be given animation effects.
+The created content can be saved and retrieved from the database and played when a user requires access to the content.